E-mail: r.m.schouten@tue.nl

 ---|---|---|---|---|

-2025 | Ghent University | Prof. Tijl de Bie, Prof. Jefrey Lijfijt | To collaborate on Pattern mining and fairness | 1 day |
+2025 | Ghent University | Prof. Tijl de Bie, Prof. Jefrey Lijfijt | To discuss Pattern mining and fairness | 2 days, in August |

-2025 | Bielefeld University | Prof. Barbara Hammer | To collaborate on Concept drift, XAI and User interaction | 1 week |
+2025 | Bielefeld University | Prof. Barbara Hammer | To discuss Concept drift, XAI and User interaction | 1 week |

 2024 | Radboud University Nijmegen | Dr. Marcos L.P.
 Bueno | To provide a guest-lecture in the AI for Healthcare course | 1 day |